mykolav/coollang-2020-fs/README.md

 The compiler can successfully build a Windows excecutable out of every [sample program](./src/Tests/CoolPrograms/Runtime).

-But the runtime is incomplete.
-For example, a method `in_int` of a built-in class `IO` is missing at the moment.
 Generational garbage collection is planned for some time in the future, but doesn't exist at the moment.
 As a result we never free allocated memory.